JamalZahr2/Promotion-Promo.github.io/README.md

 ## Reminders
 - None yet
 ### To do list
--Create a To do list
+- Create a To do list
--Add more items from the paper
+- Add more items from the paper

 > Testing 101